- Identify personal views and meaning of families.

 - Child-rearing practices

-Completing this Course
+Completing in this Course

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

-Download and print the handout, Things to Consider, which outlines questions caregivers can ask themselves when considering assumptions and family-centered practice in their work.
+Download and print the handout, Things to Consider, which outlines questions caregivers can ask themselves when considering family-centered practice in their work.
 Answer the questions and then share your thoughts and responses with a trainer, coach, or administrator.

 You may compare your answers to the suggested responses in the final section of the handout.